Modern Slavery Act Transparency Statement 2026

 As part of our member onboarding, we carry out due diligence checks to ensure accounts opened meet our carefully agreed criteria and occasions of suspicious activity are picked up and processed appropriately.

-We also have ongoing monitoring in place and we have a specialist fraud team who use a defined set of criteria to assess transactions and member activity that could indicate involvement in fraudulent activity some of which could be the result of slavery or human trafficking.
+We also have ongoing monitoring in place and a specialist fraud team.
+This team use a defined set of criteria to assess transactions and member activity that could indicate involvement in fraudulent activity, some of which could be the result of slavery or human trafficking.
 Once fraudulent activity is identified, internal processes are followed to ensure appropriate action is taken.

 As part of our ongoing strategy, we continue to cherish our branch network which helps our members who use our services via this channel to develop relationships with our branch colleagues.
 This means colleagues are in a strong position to identify changes in behaviour which could indicate vulnerabilities.
 In line with the vulnerable customer training, branch colleagues are then able to report any concerns and propose support if needed.